SPECIAL OPERATIONS MISSION

 This is a world record for duration, altitude, payload, weight and speed of battery powered rotorcraft or helicopter flight.
 There has never been a full-sized, meaning person-carrying, helicopter powered solely by batteries that has flown this long, or this fast or this high.
 There has never been a battery-powered helicopter weighing nearly 2500 pounds.

-This helicopter, powered by Brammo Batteries and power managed by Rhinehart Motion Systems, was conceived, built and successfully demonstrated in under one year, for under one million dollars by under ten people managed by Martine Rothblatt of Lung Biotechnology and Glen Dromgoole of Tier 1 Aviation.
+This helicopter, powered by Brammo Batteries and power managed by Rhinehart Motion Systems, was conceived, built and successfully demonstrated in under one year, for under one million dollars by under ten people managed by Martine Rothblatt of Lung Biotechnology and Glen Dromgoole of Tier 1 Engineering.
 The purpose of this electric helicopter demonstrator is to prove the way for Electrically-Powered Semi-Autonomous Rotorcraft for Organ Delivery (EPSAROD).

 Just six months ago, in September 2016, the same team set the world record for electric helicopter flight at 5 minutes, 80 knots and 400 feet altitude, again with a 2500 pound helicopter and a 200 pound payload.